neoruien/python-notes/docs/index.md

 ### **`for` Loops**

 A `for` loop works by iterating over some set of values, which comes from a `sequence`, such as string, range and list.

+`continue` statement: stop the current iteration and move on to the next one `break` statement: jump out of the loop completely